 This page contains the guidelines for the eligibility criteria and application process for the stamp duty exemption for electric vehicles.

-All new or used BEVs and FCEVs with a dutiable value up to and including $78,000 will be exempt from stamp duty.
-Any NSW resident or business registering these vehicles on or after 1 September 2021 for personal or business use will be exempt from stamp duty on that registration.
+All new or used light BEVs and FCEVs with a dutiable value up to and including $78,000 are exempt from stamp duty.
+Any NSW resident or business registering these vehicles on or after 1 September 2021 for personal or business use are exempt from stamp duty on that registration.

-The stamp duty exemption is available for new and used BEVs and FCEVs with a dutiable value up to and including $78,000 that are registered on or after 1 September 2021.
+The stamp duty exemption is available for new and used light BEVs and FCEVs under 4.5 gross vehicle mass with a dutiable value up to and including $78,000 that are registered on or after 1 September 2021.
 BEVs and FCEVs with a dutiable value above $78,000 will continue to pay the same stamp duty as other non exempt vehicles.

 The dutiable value of a vehicle is the total amount paid (including GST) for the vehicle, which includes delivery costs, accessories and options added to the vehicle (e.g. towbar, special wheels, paint protection etc) and any other charges or fees levied by the dealer on the purchaser.